 Exam 3 is scheduled for the Tuesday before Thanksgiving break.
 You will not be excused if you schedule travel (buy airline tickets, etc.) that prevents you from taking the exam.

 You are in college now – miss classes at your own risk.
-If you wish to be successful in the course, showing up, participating, and paying attention is a good place to start.
+If you wish to be successful in the course, then showing up, participating, and paying attention is a good place to start.
 If you must miss a class, see a classmate to obtain the lecture notes as they will not be provided by your professor.

 Test dates are fixed.
 Make up exams are only available for students with University-approved excuses.
 You must notify your Professor in writing prior to missing an exam, even for University approved reasons.
 Emergencies, sudden illness, family emergencies, etc. need to be documented by the University’s Health Center, the Counseling Center, or your first year advisor.
 The same absence policy applies for Friday tutorials.

 Homework is assigned online almost weekly and can be found using the Sapling tab on the Sakai course page for CHEM 10171.
-Each week’s homework assignment will be posted on Friday mornings and will be due the following Thursday at 8:00 am.
+Each week’s homework assignment will be posted on Friday morning and will be due the following Thursday at 8:00 am.
 It is your responsibility to start your homework in a timely manner – issues involving internet connection or network errors cannot be fixed at the last second.
 In addition, if you are stuck on a problem, please ask for help before you are out of attempts.
-If you have website or login problems, please contact Prof. Young as soon as possible.
+If you have website or login problems, please contact the course coordinator (Prof. Young) as soon as possible.

 Success in the Course